cwi-dis/iotsa/readme.md

 * [iotsaDoorOpener](http://github.com/cwi-dis/iotsaDoorOpener): Operates a solenoid to open a door.
 On web access, or when an RFID tag (such as a keychain fob or a mifare contactless transport card) is presented.
 RFID cards are programmable (over the net, or using a special "learn" card).
 A web request can be sent to a programmable URL when a card is presented.
 * [iotsaSmartMeter](http://github.com/cwi-dis/iotsaSmartMeter): Reads electricity and gas usage of a dutch Smart Meter through the standardised P1 port and makes the data available on the net.
 * [iotsaDoorbellButton](http://github.com/cwi-dis/iotsaDoorbellButton) and [iotsaDoorbellRinger](http://github.com/cwi-dis/iotsaDoorbellRinger) are two very simple REST services that together form a door bell.
+* [iotsaLedstrip](http://github.com/cwi-dis/iotsaLedstrip): A driver for NeoPixel or similar LED strips.
+This application is mainly intended to use the LED strips for lighting, so you are able to adjustcolor temperature, intensity, etc.
+* [iotsaDMXLedstrip](http://github.com/cwi-dis/iotsaDMXLedstrip): A driver for NeoPixel or similar LED strips to use for theatre lighting.
+The individual LEDs are controllable using the Art-Net DMX protocol, which is supported by many theatre lighting consoles or software such as the open source QLC+.
+* [iotsaDMXSensor](http://github.com/cwi-dis/iotsaDMXSensor): Reads sensor values from Estimote Bluetooth LE sensors and makes these available as DMX slider values (using DMX over Art-Net over WiFi).
+Can be used to input sensor values into a standard theatre lighting console or software such as QLC+.

 ## hardware